ltratt/pizauth/README.md

 Then on the remote machine start `pizauth server` and then `pizauth show
 <account-name>`.
 Copy the authentication URL into a browser on your local
 machine and continue as normal.
+When you see the "pizauth processing
+authentication: you can safely close this page." message you can close the `ssh` tunnel.
+If the account later needs reauthenticating (e.g. because the refresh token has become invalid), simply reopen the `ssh` tunnel, reauthenticate, and close the `ssh` tunnel.

 ## Alternatives